 Opportunity Classes: General Information

-In MYOB Advanced, you can group opportunities into classes based on specific characteristics.
+In MYOB Acumatica, you can group opportunities into classes based on specific characteristics.
 The use of opportunity classes may help you quickly and effectively manage your sales processes, including conversion of leads to opportunities, estimation of probabilities of closing a deal, and preparation of financial reports.

 This topic provides information about opportunity classes.